Riley and East Carolina host UAB - WTOP News

 BOTTOM LINE: East Carolina hosts UAB after Joran Riley scored 29 points in East Carolina’s 75-67 loss to the Temple Owls.

-The Pirates have gone 5-4 at home.
-East Carolina is 4-3 when it has fewer turnovers than its opponents and averages 12.7 turnovers per game.
+The Pirates are 5-4 in home games.
+East Carolina ranks eighth in the AAC with 9.9 offensive rebounds per game led by Giovanni Emejuru averaging 4.3.

 The Blazers are 1-2 in AAC play.
-UAB is third in the AAC scoring 83.3 points per game and is shooting 45.3%.
+UAB is ninth in the AAC giving up 73.3 points while holding opponents to 41.8% shooting.

-The Pirates and Blazers face off Sunday for the first time in AAC play this season.
+The Pirates and Blazers face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Giovanni Emejuru is averaging 14.3 points, 9.5 rebounds and 1.6 blocks for the Pirates.
-Riley is averaging 1.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Riley is scoring 21.4 points per game and averaging 5.2 rebounds for the Pirates.
+Emejuru is averaging 13.0 points and 9.3 rebounds over the last 10 games.

-Chance Westry is averaging 15.8 points, 4.3 assists and 1.5 steals for the Blazers.
-Ahmad Robinson is averaging 12.1 points over the last 10 games.
+Evan Chatman is averaging 8.4 points and 8.8 rebounds for the Blazers.
+Ahmad Robinson is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Pirates: 3-7, averaging 64.9 points, 30.0 rebounds, 10.7 assists, 7.7 steals and 3.8 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 73.7 points per game.